 Trump met Brazilian official with coronavirus, but says 'not concerned'

 “We are monitoring the situation closely and will update everyone as we get more information," she said.
 The coronavirus pandemic and fallout is shaping up to be perhaps the greatest crisis of Trump's presidency.
-The front-runner seeking the Democratic nomination to challenge Trump's bid for re-election later this year, former Vice President Joe Biden, spoke on the coronavirus outbreak on Thursday afternoon.
+Former Vice President Joe Biden, the front-runner for the Democratic nomination to challenge Trump's bid for re-election in November, criticized the administration's handling of the coronavirus outbreak on Thursday afternoon.

 Wajngarten had been on an official visit to the United States with Bolsonaro and posted a photo on Instagram of the meeting at Trump's Mar-a-Lago club last Saturday, showing him standing next to Trump while wearing a "Make Brazil Great Again" cap.
-Vice President Mike Pence was next to Trump.
-Brazilian newspaper O Estado de S. Paulo reported that Bolsonaro's test results were due Friday.
-It added that other cabinet ministers on the trip will also be tested.
+Pence was next to Trump.
+Brazilian newspaper O Estado de S. Paulo reported that Bolsonaro's test results were due on Friday.
+It added that other Cabinet ministers on the trip will also be tested.

-U.S. Senator Rick Scott of Florida on Thursday said he would quarantine himself after meeting with a member of Bolsonaro's staff during the visit.
+Two Republican U.S. senators who attended the visit by the Brazilian delegation said they would quarantine themselves.
+Senator Rick Scott of Florida, a Republican, on Thursday said he had met with a member of Bolsonaro's staff.

 "While I do not believe I interacted with the infected person, that individual was in the same room as me," Scott said in a statement.
 "The health and safety of the American people is my focus and I have made the decision to self-quarantine."
+U.S. Senator Lindsey Graham of South Carolina, a close Trump ally, did not recollect direct contact with Bolsonaro while at Mar-a-Lago but would quarantine himself out of "an abundance of caution" and on his doctor's advice, his office said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)